HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 Manufacturer warranty claims require documentation, proof of installation, serial number verification, and sometimes diagnostics from the failed component.
 We handle all of this paperwork and deal with the manufacturer directly.
 You just pay us for labor and materials - we get the warranty compressor.

-$1,700-$2,900 total for R-410A systems (parts, labor, refrigerant).
-R-22 systems cost $2,900-$4,500 due to scarce expensive compressors.
 But if your AC is 12+ years old, spend the money on a new AC system instead - better long-term value.

 If your AC is 0-10 years old, replace the compressor (check warranty first).
 If it's 12+ years old, replace the whole AC system.
-The $1,500-$2,500 extra cost buys you a complete new system with 10-year warranty instead of a $1,700-$2,900 repair on aging equipment that might fail elsewhere next year.

 4-6 hours for straightforward residential jobs.
 Chicago alley access adds 30-60 minutes.
 Rooftop installations take longer due to access challenges.
 We usually complete same-day if we have the compressor in stock or can get it from our supplier.

 R-22 production was banned in 2020.
 Compressors for R-22 systems are scarce - only available from limited remaining stock.
-They cost $2,000-$3,500 just for the part (vs $800-$1,500 for R-410A compressors).
 If your R-22 AC needs a compressor, replace the whole AC with a new R-410A system instead.

-No. The manufacturer's 10-year parts warranty covers the compressor part itself, but you still pay for labor ($700-$1,000), refrigerant ($200-$400), and supplies ($100-$200).
-Total out-of-pocket even with warranty coverage: $800-$1,200.
+No. The manufacturer's 10-year parts warranty covers the compressor part itself, but you still pay for labor, refrigerant, and supplies.
+Total out-of-pocket even with warranty coverage.
 We handle all warranty claim paperwork for you.